BWH Division of General Internal Medicine Primary Care Program

 2023 Graduates

-Beret Amundson, MD – Primary Care Chief Medical Resident, BWH
+Beret Amundson, MD – Primary Care Clinician-Educator, BWH

 Micah Johnson, MD – Hospitalist, BWH and Health Policy Fellow, US Department of Health and Human Services

-Daniel Liauw, MD, MPH – Addiction Medicine Fellow, MGH
+Daniel Liauw, MD, MPH – Primary Care and Addiction Medicine, MGH

 Miguel Linares, MD, MPH – General Internal Medicine Fellow, Harvard Program and Primary Care Internist

-Emily Moore, MD – Infectious Disease Fellow, BWH
+Emily Moore, MD – Infectious Disease Fellow, Vanderbilt University

 Soraya Naqvi, MD – Primary Care Internist, Brookside Community Health Center, BWH